konstanciaa/capitals-quiz/README.md

 [View the live project here.](https://konstanciaa.github.io/capitals-quiz/)

-The Countries & Capitals Quiz is made for enterntainment.
+The Countries & Capitals Quiz is an interactive web application made for enterntainment.
 The quiz contains 15 questions.
 Users can check their knowledge of capitals of 15 countries of the world.
 Every question has three options.
 In the end of the quiz user can see how many chosen answers were correct.

 The web application is designed to be responsible on a range of devices.